Are you interested in joining the Matamata Christian School BOT?

 Anyone may stand for election to the BOT, however they should be willing to serve and have a heart for Christian education.
 In addition, Trustees/Directors of the other 3 Boards will be people of faith with a love for the Lord and a real vision for Christian education.
-They must be willing to attest to the Peria Christian Education Inc statement of faith (downloadable below) and be committed to the Core Values, Core Purpose and Vision of Peria Christian Education Inc.
+They must be willing to attest to the Peria Christian Education Inc statement of faith and special character definition policy (downloadable below) and be committed to the Core Values, Core Purpose and Vision of Peria Christian Education Inc.

 Educational Group Governance Structure

 There are four Boards within the Peria Christian Education Inc educational group.

 Peria Christian Education Incorporated, (PCE) is a registered incorporated society and registered charity.
 It is governed by a Board of Trustees known as the Proprietor Board, is the overall owner of the educational group and is responsible for the Matamata Christian Schools physical property.
 The Board consists of between eight and ten Trustees who are elected from among the Association members.